Either God's desire is frustrated — or "all" does not mean every individual. Pick one.

 The Arminian reads verse 4 in isolation: "God wants all people to be saved" — and case closed.
 Unconditional election disproved.
 Definite atonement demolished.
 God's desire is universal, human free will determines who accepts it.

 Notice how fast you reached for it.
 If you've ever used this verse in a debate — or felt relief the moment someone quoted it — pay attention to that speed.
 You didn't examine the context first.
 You didn't check whether Paul was writing a treatise on the scope of atonement or a letter about prayer for Roman officials.
 You grabbed "all" like a life raft because the alternative — that God's saving purpose is particular — feels like a loss of something you thought belonged to you.
-That reflex, that speed, is worth sitting with.
-It is the speed of a heart protecting its autonomy, not the speed of a mind seeking truth.
+That reflex is worth sitting with — not because a reflex settles the exegesis (it does not; the text will do that in a moment), but because the speed of our relief often marks the spot where we have something to protect.
+Notice it, then come back to the sentence Paul actually wrote.

 It's a strong rhetorical play.
 The word "all" is right there.
 Except — context.
-And when you examine the context, this verse does not save the Arminian position.
+And when you examine the context, this verse does not save that position.
 It buries it.

 Paul begins with a command about prayer: pray for "all people, for kings and all those in authority."
 The early church faced a real problem — some believed salvation was only for Jews, or for common folk.
 Certainly not for pagan Roman emperors.
 Paul corrects this: pray for all kinds of people, including rulers.
 And why?
 Because God wants all people to be saved.